em-torres/ExploreCalifornia/TrainingNotes.md

 #### Module 5:
 * Adding the Static Files to the `wwwroot` folder of the application.
 * Serving the Static Files with the `app.UseFileServer()` call from the `Microsoft.AspNetCore.StaticFiles` Middleware.

+#### Module 6:
+* Implementing and Understanding Error Handlers for Development and Production Envs.
+* Using the `app.UseExceptionHandler()` to set a Production Custom Error Page.